gherson/Exemplar/LOG.md

 # Log of work
-Next: Enable assertion-less user examples as specs for unit tests only (testbed: prime_number.exem).
-Do "last minute" improvements before creating an official screencast.
+Next: "Last minute" improvements before creating an official screencast: will now add arguments to the generated function if easy

+* 2019-11-23: 15:10 - 18:40 + 19:25 - Continued to troubleshoot assertion-less examples failing when in the middle of
+ other examples, until resolved.
+SQL Updates now assert the expected # of updated lines where that was deemed useful.
+* 2019-11-22: To get fizz_buzz_variant_return_4.exem working, output substitution now only occurs if tests fail without it.
+E is back to allowing the user to choose example order, because that allows the user some control of the order of lines in the generated function.
+To that end, there is a new "examples" table, to hold el_id_count.
+9.5h
-* 2019-11-21: 4h15 + 21:25 - Unified condition formatting, with deflate().
-TestExemplar.py confirms all demonstration
-problems remain solved.
+* 2019-11-21: Unified condition formatting, with deflate().
+TestExemplar.py confirms all demonstration problems remain solved.
+7h
 * 2019-11-20: Finished changes to generate_test().
 E can now accept assertion-less user examples to create unit tests.
 Also, the unit tests generated no longer require their source .exem file at run time.
 6.25h
 * 2019-11-19: Committed code.
 Fixed generate_code() bugs exposed by user example re-ordering, then began changing